 The fashion industry is a large pollutant.
 By giving a second life to discharged cotton fabrics with its recycling into cotton paper (center), not only less waste goes to landfills but also the highly socially and environmentally damaging process of cotton farming is avoided.

 Cotton is a crop with a high water demand.
 The cotton industry depends heavily on pesticides, with workers and the environment exposed to them during the production process.
 This can lead to the workers' poisoning, birth defects in their children, and even death.
-Pesticides from farming also have a very negative impact on the ecosystem, polluting our oceans, our drinking water, contaminating soils and leading to land degradation.
+Pesticides from farming have a very negative impact on the ecosystem, polluting our oceans, our drinking water, contaminating soils and leading to land degradation.

-On the other hand, industrial pigments used in art supplies can be hazardous to the environment during their productive stages as well as in the final product, often labeled as fish poisonous.
-Therefore, as of 2020 I turned to non-toxic, handmade natural pigments, either from mineral or botanical sources.
+Industrial pigments used in art supplies are often hazardous to the environment during their productive stages as well as in the final product; they are commonly labeled as fish poisonous.
+Therefore, as of 2020 I turned to non-toxic, handmade, ethically sourced natural pigments, either from mineral or botanical sources.
 I do a very few of the botanical pigments myself, with either locally sourced ingredients or from biological, ethically produced crops.

-I sometimes use bamboo paper, considered a more environmental-friendly choice than wood pulp, and cruelty-free synthetic brushes.
+I sometimes use bamboo paper, considered a more environmentally-friendly choice than wood pulp.
+And always use cruelty-free synthetic brushes.

 I take all possible measures to limit the use of raw materials, and for this reason, I'll still use art supplies previously acquired.